AkiyukiOkayasu/pacmog/README.md

 ![Tests](https://github.com/AkiyukiOkayasu/pacmog/actions/workflows/ci.yml/badge.svg)

-Library for decoding PCM files embedded with include_bytes!.
+pacmog is a decoding library for the PCM file.
-Designed for use in playing PCM files embedded in microcontroller firmware.
+Designed for use in playing the PCM file embedded in microcontroller firmware.
+Rust has an include_bytes! macro to embed the byte sequence in the program.
+Using it, PCM files can be embedded in firmware and used for playback.
 pacmog works with no_std by default.

 | Format          | Status |
 | :---            | :---: |